BSc Medical Sciences

 How will I be assessed?

-You will be prepared for careers in a range of areas, including laboratory sciences, the pharmaceutical industry, healthcare or medical teaching, medical writing, healthcare management and clinical trials management.
+You will be prepared for careers in a range of areas, including:

-The strong research element of the programme is an ideal preparation for anyone considering a career in postgraduate research.
+The strong research element of this programme is the ideal preparation for anyone considering a career in postgraduate research.

 Standard entry requirement